How To: Cook Bacon

 • Real estate is limited so bacon being cooked is also limited.

-• I find my bacon gets wavy edges in this method, I like flat bacon!
+• I find my bacon gets wavy edges in this method, I like flat bacon, especially in a BLT sandwich.

-• Can lead to grease splatter, but when cooking low, this is greatly reduced.
+• Can lead to grease splatter, but when cooking over low heat this is greatly reduced.

 • This bacon needs a bit more tending than baking sheet bacon as there are usually hot spots in the pan.